Definitions of whiteness in the United States: Middle Eastern Americans

-The Census Bureau includes the "original peoples of Europe, North Africa, or the Middle East" among white people.
+The US Census Bureau includes the "original peoples of Europe, North Africa, or the Middle East" among white people.
 Under pressure from advocacy groups, the Census Bureau announced in 2014 that it would consider establishing a new, MENA ethnic category for populations from the Middle East, North Africa, and the Arab world, separate from the "white" category.
-If approved by the Census Bureau, the category would also require approval by Congress.
+On March 9, 2024, the US Federal Register announced a new Middle Eastern or North African (MENA) option in federal forms, including the census on race and ethnicity questions.

 The courts ruled Middle Easterners as not white in the following cases: In re Halladjian (1909), Ex parte Shahid (1913), Ex Parte Dow (1914), In re Dow (1914), and In re Ahmed Hassan (1942).
 The courts ruled Arabs, Syrians, Middle Easterners, or Armenians to be white in the following cases: In re Najour (1909), In re Mudarri (1910), In re Ellis (1910), Dow v.
 United States (1915), United States v.
 Cartozian (1925), and Ex Parte Mohriez (1944).